scenarioo/scenarioo/docs/tutorial/Configuration.md

     ```

 * **Environment Variables** (*Suitable for: all kind of deployments and especially the docker image deployment*):
-Application properties can as well be set by simply setting them as environment variables, in this case you have to uppercase the same property names and use `_` insted of `.` in variable names.
+Application properties can as well be set by simply setting them as environment variables, in this case you have to uppercase the same property names and use `_` instead of `.` in variable names.
 Some examples:
     ```
     SCENARIOO_DATA=/absolute/dir/to/your/documentation/directory
     ```
-    For scenarioo docker image you can set environment variables inside the docker container in the `dcoker run` command with option `-e`.
+    For Scenarioo docker image you can set environment variables inside the docker container in the `dcoker run` command with option `-e`.

-* **Servlet Context Parameters** (*Suitable for: Running Scenarioo on tomcat web server*): This has the advantage that you can define different properties per scenarioo instance on same web server if you have multiple instances of the app running.
+* **Servlet Context Parameters** (*Suitable for: Running Scenarioo on Tomcat web server*): This has the advantage that you can define different properties per Scenarioo instance on same web server if you have multiple instances of the app running.
 You can provide the respective properties as servlet context init parameters in the `context.xml` on your server as follows:
     ```
     <Context>
         <Parameter name="spring.security.user.name" value="scenarioo" override="true" description="HTTP user for publishing documentation data"/>